Below is sample of our Financial Accounting Revised Notes.

 Some say that accounting is a science because it is a body of knowledge which has been systematically gathered, classified, and organized.
-It could be influenced a lot of factors, specifically economic, social and political events.
+It could be influenced by a lot of factors, specifically by economic, social and political events.
 Some say that accounting is an art because it requires creative skill and judgment.
 Furthermore, accounting is also considered as an information system because it is used to identify and measure economic activities, process the information into financial reports, and communicate these reports to the different users of accounting information.

 To further understand what accounting is, we must take a look at the different definitions.

 |Accounting as a Science||Accounting as an Art||Accounting as an Information System|

 |Accounting is the process of identifying, measuring, and communicating economic information to permit informed judgment and decisions by users of information.||Accounting is the art of recording (journalizing), classifying (posting to the ledger), summarizing in a significant manner and in terms of money, transactions and events which are, in part, at least of a financial character, and interpreting the results thereof to interested users.||Accounting is a service activity, which functions to provide quantitative information, primarily financial in nature, about economic entities that is intended to to be useful in making economic decisions.|

 - Identifying – in accounting, this is the process of recognition or non-recognition of business activities as accountable events.
 Stated differently, this is the process which determines if an event has accounting relevance.